e-sr/moonboard/README.md

 ## Software description

-### BLE process
+* The LEDs are driven by a raspberry using the SPI interface and the [bibliopixel]() python library.

-The BLE of the raspberry is setup to act as the moonboard led box.
+* The BLE of the raspberry is setup to act as the moonboard led box.
 When a problem is sent from the app to the raspberry a signal containing the problems holds is send on the dbus.
-More details in the `ble` folder.
+ More details in the `ble` folder [The BLE Process](ble/README.md).

-### Led driving process
+* The LED driving process: This process listen on the dbus for new problem signals and display the problem on the strips when new problems are available.

-This process listen on the dbus for new problem signals and display the problem on the strips when new problems are available.
  This part is implemented on the script `run.py`.
  To have the script running at startup a systemd service has to be started.
 See `scripts/run.sh` and `services/moonbard.service`.